nmeri17/suphle-docs/src/docs/v1/authentication/index.md

 	}
 }
 ```

+These values are set to conform with the default `EmailPasswordComparer` discussed above.
+If you wish to replace it, remember to update the validator as well.

 That's all there is to the login flow.
 Deep customization may seem like a lot but we have achieved is not muddling up responsibilities in a way that's going to make modification a nightmare.
 We also have no god objects.
 It's flexible enough to authenticate and connect users from any source, any ORM, using clearly defined interfaces.